zzonyo/trust-docs-test/source/index.html.md

 Field     | Data Type | Description
 --------- | --------- | -----------
-id        | integer   | UNIX epoch timestamp in second as response id ts        | integer   | UNIX epoch timestamp in millisecond of this tick amount    | float     | Aggregated trading volume in past 24H (in base currency) count     | integer   | Number of trades in past 24H open      | float     | Opening price in past 24H
+id        | integer   | UNIX epoch timestamp in second as response id amount    | float     | Aggregated trading volume in past 24H (in base currency) count     | integer   | Number of trades in past 24H open      | float     | Opening price in past 24H